Pi-Squared-Inc/vsl-bc-app-examples/examples/wormhole-vsl/README.local.md

     make check-source-balance # Check the balance on source chain
     ```

-13. First, the observer will generate a claim and submit it to POD.
-Then, the relayer will monitor POD for new claim and automatically delivers to the destination chain.
+13. First, the observer will generate a claim and submit it to VSL.
+Then, the relayer will monitor VSL for new claim and automatically delivers to the destination chain.
 You can check the logs from the observer and relayer to see the process.

 14. Once the relayer has successfully delivered the claim to the destination chain, verify the destination chain balance: